This post may contain affiliate links. Please see my affiliate disclosure for more information.

-This bright, herby butter is the perfect counter to this tender, meaty fish.
-Bonus…the butter can be made and frozen so you can have it on hand for a quick dinner.
+This bright, herby butter is the perfect counter to this tender, meaty grilled swordfish.
+Bonus…the herb butter can be made and frozen so you can have it on hand for a quick dinner.

 Oh June.
 You’ve arrived and you’re even more hectic than last year.
 I have a good friend that gets “June Dread” starting in January.
 In addition to all of the end-of-year school activities, ten thousand make-up baseball/soccer/lacrosse games, camp packing and prep, she has three kids with birthdays all in June.
 I used to tease her about it, but now I’m pouring a glass of wine at the end of the day and groaning right along with her.